cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 have SR-IOV variants that support native XDP as well.
 The acceleration can be enabled only on a single device which is used for direct routing.

+For high-scale environments, also consider tweaking the default map sizes to a larger number of entries e.g. through setting a higher ``global.bpf.mapDynamicSizeRatio``.
+See :ref:`bpf_map_limitations` for further details.

 The ``global.nodePort.acceleration`` setting is supported for DSR, SNAT and hybrid modes and can be enabled as follows for ``nodePort.mode=hybrid`` in this example: